-Maximum altitude 2,000 m (800 mbar) (at 25 °C ambient
+Maximum altitude 2,000 m (800 mbar)

-temperature) with chassis fans on High.
+(at 25 °C ambient temperature)

 Pollution Degree 2

-Indoor use only.
+Indoor use only

-Caution Clean the NI PXIe-8880 with a soft nonmetallic brush.
+Caution Clean the PXIe-8840 with a soft nonmetallic brush.
 Make sure that the device is completely dry and free from contaminants before returning it to service.